-- 1. What eLearning topics may be helpful to keep in mind?

-- a.
-Civil Service Rules and Labor Relations

-- b.
-Hiring Practices

-- c.
-Pay, Leave and Time

-- d.
-Performance Plans and Reviews

-- e.
-Resolving Performance Issues

-- f.
-Unlawful Employment Discrimination

-- 2. What steps will you take?
-(List all steps needed for each person involved in the scenario.
-If the scenario does not specify whether the individuals involved are represented or non-represented, have each person in your group share how they would respond, based on whether their direct reports are represented or non-represented.)

-- 3. Who will you involve?

-- 4. What tools and resources that we have explored in Leading Others will you use?

-- 5. Thinking about your own work environment:
+- 1. What eLearning topics may be helpful to keep in mind? - a.
+Civil Service Rules and Labor Relations - b.
+Family Medical Leave Act for Supervisors - c.
+The Hiring Process: Module 1 Recruitment - d.
+The Hiring Process: Module 2 Interviewing - e.
+Pay, Leave and Time - f.
+Performance Plans and Reviews - g.
+Reasonable Accommodations for Supervisors - h.
+Resolving Performance Issues - i.
+Unlawful Employment Discrimination - 2.
+What steps will you take (List all steps needed for each person involved in the scenario.
+If the scenario does not specify whether the individuals involved are represented or non-represented, have each person in your group share how they would respond, based on whether their direct reports are represented or non-represented.) - 3.
+Who will you involve? - 4.
+What tools and resources that we have explored in Leading Others will you use? - 5.
+Be prepared to share your solutions to the scenarios in class.

-- a.
-Which tools and resources have you already implemented, which may be helpful if you ever face this situation?

-- b.
-Which tools and resources will you implement once you are back at work, which may be helpful if you ever face this situation?

 If you have questions for a human resources (HR) professional, consider asking the HR Consultant in the room.
 Prepare to report out on your group's scenario and responses with the larger class.